rzmearns/orbviz/README.md

 The time slider will then activate.

 * Time Slider
-	* Click and drag the time slider bar to run to a particular time
+	* Click and drag the time slider bar to update to a particular time
-	* The extents of the time slider are set by the `Period Start` field, and the length is hardcoded at 90mins for the moment
+	* The extents of the time slider are set by the `Period Start` and `Period End` fields
-	* Each tick of the time slider represents one time step in the calculation, this is currently hard coded to 30secs.
+	* The time slider increment is set by the `Sampling Period` field
 	* A particular time can be jumped to, by entering the time in the textbox above the slider (the nearest previous timestep will be selected)
+	* Hotkeys are available to control the time slider
+		* `Pg Up` - Decrement the current time
+		* `Pg Down` - Increment the current time
+		* `Home` - Go to the `Period Start`
+		* `End` - Go to the `Period End`

 * Camera Controls
 	* Click and drag in the display pane to rotate the model
 	* Hold `Shift`, and click and drag to pan the model
-	* Use the `Home` key to reset the camera to center on the Earth
+	* Use the `Camera->Center on Earth` toolbar button or menu option to reset the camera to center on the Earth
-	* Use the `End` key to center on the spacecraft
+	* Use the `Camera->Center on Spacecraft` toolbar button or menu option to stay centered on the spacecraft at each timestep.
+		* This option is toggelable.
+		* Selecting `Camera->Center on Earth` will reset this option

-* Dispaly Options (IN PROGRESS)
+* Display Options (IN PROGRESS)
-	* All display options (colour, alpha, width, length, size, etc.) should be configurable in the `Visual Options` pane.
+	* All display options (colour, alpha, width, length, size, etc.) should be configurable in the `Visual Options` tab.
 	* Assets displayed in the model can be turned on and off via the shown checkboxes
 	* The options are listed in a nested tree structure.
 	* If an option is not yet active, the console should print a `NotImplemented` error.